-They can quickly cover entire trees in crusty masses, and as they suck sap they exude a sticky, plant sugary excrement, just like the stuff aphids and mites drip from undersides of leaves of crape myrtles, oaks, hackberries, gardenias, and a few other plants.
+They can quickly cover entire trees in crusty masses, and as they suck sap they exude a sticky, plant sugary excrement, just like the stuff aphids and mites drip from undersides of leaves of crape myrtles, oaks, hackberries, gardenias, and other plants.
+Only MUCH worse.

 The mold itself will flake off over the winter, or can be scrubbed off with a soft brush and soapy water, or can be washed off with a pressure sprayer using LOW pressure to avoid damaging thin bark.
-But it will come back the following year once the scale insects crank back up.
+But it’s temporary – because all the scale cannot be removed entirely from small twigs, they will simply come back the following year.

-Of course, as Texas horticulturist Greg Grant mused recently on my NPR program, with the dark-foliage crape myrtles such as ‘Black Diamond’ being so trendy, “maybe scale-infested trees will be accepted as ALL black” crape myrtles…”
+Of course, as Texas A&M horticulturist Greg Grant mused recently on my NPR program, with the naturally-dark foliage crape myrtles such as ‘Black Diamond’ being so trendy, “maybe scale-infested trees will be accepted as well…”

-Though seasoned experts are confident that the insects probably won’t kill healthy trees, the condition weakens plants.
+Though experienced experts are confident that the insects probably won’t kill healthy trees, the condition seriously weakens plants and usually spoils the flowers.
 And it’s permanent and terrible looking.

 WHAT TO DO – OR NOT

-Keep in mind none of the following is merely my personal opinion, it is a professional report based entirely on what seasoned university and other nonprofit insect specialists from Texas to the Carolinas have convinced me to be the only proven recommendations for treating infested trees:
+Keep in mind none of the following – which I update every year – is merely my personal opinion, it is a professional report based entirely on what earnest university and other nonprofit insect specialists from Texas to the Carolinas – including the Crape Myrtle Society of America – have convinced me to be the only proven recommendations for treating infested trees:

 - The insect is not likely to kill healthy trees, just weaken them and turn them black